athul057/java_/args/notes.md

 when we executing this we will get Main.class file will create. once this file has created we can execute this java program by `java Main` command

+we can pass arguments like this `java Main 1 athul 5 1_00_0` so every thing after Main will become arguments

 we pass argument also this argument can obtain through `Arrays.toString(args)`